rpsoft/easy-search/README.md

 var easysearch = require('@sephir/easy-search')

 // feed an array of folders containing the documents.
-It doesn't do subfolders. var searchIndex = await easysearch.indexFolder( ["some/folder/here", "another/folder/here"], html=false )
+It doesn't do subfolders. var searchIndex = await easysearch.indexFolder( ["some/folder/here", "another/folder/here"], html=false, contextWindowSize=10 )
 //If your documents are html, then flip the html parameter to true, so that tags can be ignored.

 // To search feed the index object and the query